Update on 988 in Indiana

 - A greater ability to refer Hoosiers in crisis to a network of local crisis specialists who are familiar with the community and better equipped to provide culturally competent support and referrals to local resources and other lifesaving follow-up care.

 The work to develop this complete system is well underway and will continue over the next seven to ten years.
 Pilot projects are being funded right now, and we are evaluating the best way to establish these services through providers throughout the state.

 Questions and answers about 988 in Indiana

 Is 988 available for substance use crises?

 - The Lifeline accepts contacts from anyone who needs support for a suicidal, mental health and/or substance use crisis.

 When will 988 go live?

-- The 988 dialing code will be available nationwide for call (multiple languages), text or chat (English only) on July 16, 2022.
-Until then, those experiencing a mental health-related or suicidal crisis, or those looking to help a loved one through a crisis, may now use 988 as the number to call to reach the Lifeline.
+- The 988 dialing code is now available nationwide for call (multiple languages), text or chat (English only).
+Those experiencing a mental health-related or suicidal crisis, or those looking to help a loved one through a crisis, may now use 988 as the number to call to reach the Lifeline.
 The previous number, 800-273-8255, will also continue to work.

 What will happen to the Be Well Crisis Helpline?